Bubbler-4/apl-notebooks/README.md

     * Binder (interactive but can't save your own work)
     * Gitpod (gives you persistent workspace to work with)
 * Comes with Dyalog APL 18.0 and associated Jupyter kernel
+* HTML versions of the notebooks hosted on [GH Pages](https://bubbler-4.github.io/apl-notebooks/html)

 ## How to run in Binder